 Of all the myriad roles he has taken on over the years, including that of regulator with SCDF and consultant with Surbana Jurong, Mr Tan enjoys being a teacher and mentor the most.

-He was Director of the SCDF’s Civil Defence Academy (CDA) from 2008 to 2013, during which he provided academic leadership and guidance to develop training materials and trained firefighters, emergency responders, and paramedics.
+He was Director of the SCDF’s Civil Defence Academy (CDA) from 2008 to 2013, during which he provided academic leadership and guidance for the development of training materials and trained firefighters, emergency responders, and paramedics.

 “I enjoyed training because I think that's where I make the biggest impact,” he said.
 “We have this training philosophy called ‘Train as We Operate’.
 We train the people as they would operate on the ground.”